manipulation-notes/manipulation-notes.github.io/mechanics/grasp-analysis.md

 \end{align*}
 $$

-This condition means that there exists a set of strictly compressive normal contact forces in the null space of $\mathrm{G}_n$.
+These conditions means that there exists a set of strictly compressive normal contact forces in the null space of $\mathrm{G}_n$.
 This also means that we can squeeze the object as tightly as we'd like while maintaining equilibrium (at no point will the object leave the grasp).
+If there were a combination of squeezing forces for which equilibrium did not hold, then the object would accelerate.
+Similarly, if we chose an external force along that direction, the object would leave the grasp.
+The search problem is now checking these conditions for all choices of $\mathbf{f}_n$.
+The first is a simple linear equality constraint, and the second is a linear strict inequality constraint.
+These checks are very easy to do with linear programs as we'll see in the next subsection.

-For the above conditions to hold, Somov 1897 proved that at least 7 contacts are necessary for a 6 degree of freedom object and 4 are required for the planar case.
-Fig.~\ref{fig:chap1:form-example} shows some example form closures in the plane (with 4 points of contact).
+In general, for the above conditions to hold, Somov 1897 proved that at least 7 contacts are necessary for a 6 degree of freedom object and 4 are required for the planar case.
+Fig. 4 shows some example form closures in the plane (with 4 points of contact).

 <figure>
 <p align="center">